proof88/PGE/PGE/PRRE/docpages/internal/menu-03-01-Occlusion_Culling.md

           - nFramesWaitedForOcclusionTestResult++;
           - get(GL_GET_QUERY_AVAILABLE) ?
             - no:
-              - render the occludee object;  // this could be controlled with a const boolean: render unsure occludees or not?
+              - render the occludee if bOccluded is false, or always render it regardless bOccluded;
-                // if we render here then hidden occludees will be rendered every next frame if query result need more than 1 frame!!!
             - yes:
               - if ( nFramesWaitedForOcclusionTestResult < nFramesWaitedForOcclusionTestResultMin )
                 - nFramesWaitedForOcclusionTestResultMin = nFramesWaitedForOcclusionTestResult;